Hahihula/another_pgp_tool/README.md

 - Simple, intuitive interface for PGP operations
 - Built with memory-safe Rust language
 - Open-source and fully auditable
 - App has "no memory".
 It does not store any data.
 Even switching tabs erases all form fields.
+(Right now it stores the webview data in the TEMP folder, will be fixed soon, but this should not be a concern for most users)

 ## Security